JohanAanesen/Inmeta-Homeassignment/readme.md

 - EntityFramework doesn't feel like working, therefore work around it
 - It's hard to plan ahead when you don't know the frameworks or language
 - Don't update Id's with foreign keys attached to them
+- Getting to know C# / .Net Core and Entity Framework
+- Deploying on Azure! :clap: :tada:

+---
+Exercise 2 - Web
+===
+- Write a web-application that satisfies the user stories.
+The web application will use the API built in exercise 1.

+Todo:
+---
+- [ ] Read up on Angular